Something a little different

-PLEASE NOTE THAT THE BELOW INFORMATION IS SUBJECT TO CHANGE
+PLEASE NOTE THAT THE BELOW INFORMATION IS NO LONGER RELEVANT

 The Surrey Wildlife Garden Awards will be judged under the following categories, they are open to everyone in the county, whether you have a private garden, school grounds, an allotment, a community garden, churchyard or business grounds.
 You can achieve either a bronze, silver or gold certificate for your entry, there will be a prize for the best gardens in one of the following categories.